scaldara55/RPi-ESP-32-Dev-On-M1-iMac/README.md

 to complete my setup.

 I created a Code directory in GitHub and then pulled it down to my local machine.
 I went into the Code directory to initialze the UV environment and to build the esptool.
+Then check to see if the built esptool runs correctly

 ```console